 Key Takeaways You’ll Get

-- With so much focus on the exterior of the equine athletes, it’s easy to forget about what makes them run.
-And like a car you haven’t maintained except by washing and filling up the fuel tank, you don’t necessarily know something’s going wrong with your horse’s gut until he’s in crisis—with diarrhea, colic, or other problems.
+With so much focus on the exterior of our equine athletes, it’s easy to forget about what makes them run.
+And like a car you haven’t maintained except by washing and filling up the fuel tank, you don’t necessarily know something’s going wrong with your horse’s hindgut until he’s in crisis—with diarrhea, colic, or other problems.

 A horse’s gut health is a bit like a car’s performance.
 You can carry on for quite a while with a mild issue, not realizing there’s a problem lurking until you’re left on the side of the road somewhere.
 In the horse’s case, what’s brewing escalates to diarrhea, colic, or other illnesses that are disruptive at best and deadly at worst.

-And “brewing” isn’t too far off in describing what goes on in the horse’s gastrointestinal tract.
+And “brewing” isn’t too far off in describing what goes on in the equine digestive system.
 Last time, we talked about the importance of properly maintaining the microbiome—the rich ecosystem of microbes living in the horse’s digestive tract, particularly the ones responsible for fermenting food in the hindgut, which comprises the GI tract components after the small intestine (cecum, large intestine, etc.).

 “The horse has evolved over lots of time and it has to have this symbiotic relationship with these bacteria, protozoa and fungi, to help it break down these indigestible sources of energy that they ingest,” including the cellulose that makes up the tough parts of grass and hay, says Dr. Rob Franklin, an equine internal medicine specialist and co-founder of FullBucket, a veterinary-strength supplement business based in Weatherford, Texas.

-How do I figure out “normal” create happy environment for my horse's gut?
+How do I figure out “normal” to create a happy, healthy gut environment for my horse?

 Bad Fuel and Stinky Stalls